Allergy Treatment Center

 Ark-La-Tex Ear, Nose & Throat offers testing and treatment for Allergy sufferers from 10 years of age and up.

-Advancement in testing and treatment methods now allows us the opportunity to offer patients testing on the arm,
+Advancement in testing and treatment methods now allows us the opportunity to offer patients testing we specifically test for 40 of the most common inhalant allergens in the Shreveport/Bossier region on the arm,

 reducing or eliminating pain while still obtaining fast & accurate results.